Discretionary Trust & Spendthrift Trust

 Spendthrift and discretionary trusts are not for everyone.
 You need an attorney who knows the differences and whether they will achieve your estate planning goals.

 We know how to analyze your current situation and help you make thoughtful decisions about your estate.
 Call us at (480) 418-8448 to set up an appointment.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes, Gilbert, Mesa, Phoenix, Scottsdale, and Tempe.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.